RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 The power of Palestine / Turkey Mythology warfare streaming media / Social Media.
 The power of mythology of a slave pet, pets are slaves.
 Slavery bondage, Exodus 5:1 free Allah's people in Torah science fiction storytelling trilogy.
 Adapation of the Levant SciFi Trillogy by a 2025 streamer.

-1988 book "The Power of Myth" / George Lucas mythology Skywalker education.
+1988 book "The Power of Myth" / George Lucas mythology Skywalker education for Hollywood visual audiences.